isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-03-04-post-Response by MOS Murali Pillai at the Committee of Supply Debate 2025.md

 ---
-title: Response by MOS Murali Pillai at the Committee of Supply Debate 2025
+title: Response Speech by MOS Murali Pillai at the Committee of Supply Debate 2025
-permalink: /response-by-mos-murali-pillai-at-the-committee-of-supply-debate-2025/
+permalink: /response-speech-by-mos-murali-pillai-at-the-committee-of-supply-debate-2025/
 date: 2025-03-04
 layout: post
 description: ""